harvesthill/reddit-wiki-archive/steroids/sides/gynecomastia.md

 * [Exemestane](http://www.reddit.com/r/steroids/wiki/aromasin) (Aromasin) is a powerful AI that, at a dose of 25mg, will block 85% to 95% of estrogen production.

-**2.**&amp;nbsp;&amp;nbsp;[Estrogen antagonists](http://en.wikipedia.org/wiki/Receptor_antagonist).
+**2.**  [Estrogen antagonists](http://en.wikipedia.org/wiki/Receptor_antagonist).
 This class of drugs do not lower the amount of estrogen that is in the system.
 They act by binding to the [estrogen receptor](http://en.wikipedia.org/wiki/Estrogen_receptor) without generating a biological response.
 These are also called [Selective Estrogen Receptor Modulators](http://en.wikipedia.org/wiki/Selective_estrogen_receptor_modulator) (SERMS).
 Different SERMs can block the estrogen receptors in different areas of the body.
 The below ones block them in breast tissue.

 * [Tamoxifen](http://www.reddit.com/r/steroids/wiki/nolvadex) (Nolvadex) at 20 to 40 mg has been shown to be an effective treatment.